Seasonal Allergies: Symptoms, Causes and Natural Support Strategies

 Environmental Insults to Immunity:

-The main things that insult the bodies microflora include the mother’s microflora at birth, caesarian delivery, genetically modified foods in mom and babies diet, breast feeding vs formula feeding, vaccinations, physical trauma to the child and antibiotic usage.
+The main things that insult the body’s microflora include the mother’s microflora at birth, caesarian delivery, genetically modified foods in mom and baby’s diet, breastfeeding vs formula feeding, vaccinations, physical trauma to the child, and antibiotic usage.

-Some of the most common and controllable issues include a poor diet early in life and the use of antibiotics both for medical reason and in food products.
-Most commercial farms give anti-biotics to their animals which then end up in our meat and dairy.
+Some of the most common and controllable issues include a poor diet early in life and the use of antibiotics both for medical reasons and in food products.
+Most commercial farms give antibiotics to their animals which then end up in our meat and dairy.
 These antibiotics throw off our microflora balance and disrupt the immune system.

 When mom and child are consuming genetically modified foods that are high in environmental chemicals it alters the microflora balance (7, 8).
-The use of processed infant formula’s also contribute to the development of altered and unhealthy microbiome in the child (9).
+The use of processed infant formulas also contributes to the development of an altered and unhealthy microbiome in the child (9).

 Allergies